stpettersens/suckess-freedom/README.md

-## SucklessFreedom
-### ATTENTION: Work in progress
+## Suckless Freedom for FreeBSD

 Patches for suckless builds on FreeBSD.
-Based on the work of swindlesmccoop below, use exactly the same way on FreeBSD:
+Based on the work of swindlesmccoop (OpenSuck for OpenBSD).
+Use exactly the same way on FreeBSD:

 # OpenSuck